This article offers the names of the sectors for enterprise blockchain examples with companies that are already working in that field.

 Enterprises are very keen when it comes to identity protection.
 After all, they want to protect the interest of their users.
 Currently, the business processes are not up to the mark when it comes to identity protection.
 Identity theft is a widespread occurrence when it comes to an enterprise solution.
 Data hacks are mostly based on identity theft, where an intruder does identity theft and gets access to critical information in a network.

 Enterprises can take advantage of blockchain to improve identity management.
-A blockchain-based identity management system can change how users can interact with each other, and also makes no one can do identity theft.
+A blockchain-based digital identity management system can change how users can interact with each other, and also makes no one can do identity theft.

 IBM Blockchain understands the importance of identity theft and offers IBM Verify Credentials that helps enterprises to manage employees and other critical personal identities through a decentralized network.
 The new ecosystem works pretty well in the enterprise ecosystem.
 It takes care of password resets, privacy regulations, identity management challenges, and so on.
 With it, permissioned networks can work with a high level of trust.